 If you rent your home, you'll need to check that your landlord is comfortable with you growing weed on their property.
 It's only polite for one thing, and if you were to establish a cannabis crop without prior approval they would be within their rights to evict you.

 In general, however, Michigan is extremely supportive of marijuana entrepreneurs.
-There’s never been a better time to get involved, so dive in!
+There's never been a better time to get involved, so dive in and start growing with some of the greatest feminized seeds or autoflower seeds!